tpchayawat/mtc-project/README.md

 ## How to Setup

 ### First
-Please intall softwares or dependencies from Prerequisites<br>
+Please install softwares or dependencies from Prerequisites<br>
 and MAKE SURE that you've already installed all of these

 ### Second - Setup Web Interface